Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 ![Date change]({% link mobile-workspace/images/date-change.png %})

-### Add attachments to task
+### Add attachments to a task

 You can add attachments to a task.

 1. Open a task from the Task list.

-2. Press **Add attachments**.
+2. Press **Add attachments**, at the bottom of the screen.

-    You can add attachments be either taking a photo or video using your mobile device, by uploading a photo or video using storage accessible to your mobile device, or you can upload any other types of files that are accessible to your mobile device.
+    You can add attachments by either taking a photo or video using your mobile device, by uploading a photo or video using storage accessible to your mobile device, or you can upload any other types of files that are accessible to your mobile device.
 Once you have added a task they will display below the **Attached files** section at the bottom of the window.

     > **Note:** You may need to scroll further down the page to see all the attachments.